Cravity: 2021: Season 3. Hideout: Be Our Voice and The Awakening: Written in the Stars

 On January 19, Cravity released the third installment of the Hideout series with their third extended play Season 3.
 Hideout: Be Our Voice, along with the music video of the lead single, "My Turn".
 The album features some of the songs written by members Serim, Allen and Wonjin.
 They subsequently began promoting their title track alongside their B-side track "Mammoth" on music shows.
+On January 25, Cravity appeared as a guest on the variety show "Super Junior's Idol vs. Idol", on KNTV.
+The members appeared in episodes 25–28 for a total of four episodes airing until the 28th of the month.

 On March 2, it was announced that Cravity would release a performance video for their B-side track "Bad Habits" on March 11.
 They began promotions for the song on music shows following the video's release.
+On April 14, Cravity celebrated their first anniversary since their debut.
+The group held a V Live titled "Remember the four seasons we spent together" in commemoration of the event.
+In addition, the group released various behind-the-scenes contents to celebrate its first anniversary.

+On April 15, Starship Entertainment reported that Cravity will be joining K-Pop entertainment platform Universe.
+In the video released through the Universe app and official social media that day, Cravity expressed that they would work hard and have fun filming contents that can only be seen in the platform.
+On June 6, Cravity held the Universe fan party 'Sunday Cravity' wherein they met fans around the world through online and offline.